CDCgov/prime-reportstream/prime-router/docs/getting-started/README.md

 Connect your debugger remotely to port 5005.
 For profiling use the JMX port 9090.

-If using Intellij, this can be easily configured by first opening the `primer-router` folder as it's own project.
+If using IntelliJ, this can be easily configured by first opening the `primer-router` folder as it's own project.
 Create a Remote JVM Debug Configuration with the port set to `5005`.

 ## Running the frontend